unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ##  Beast Tek Skills

 Beginning at 18th level, you can cast many of your morph tek skills in any shape you assume using Wild Shape.
-You can perform the somatic and verbal components of a morph tek skill while in a beast shape, but you aren’t able to provide material components.
+You can perform the somatic and verbal components of a morph tek skill while in a beast shape, but you aren't able to provide material components.

 ##  Archmorph

 At 20th level, you can use your Wild Shape an unlimited number of times.

-Additionally, you can ignore the verbal and somatic components of your morph tek skills, as well as any material components that lack a cost and aren’t consumed by a tek skill.
+Additionally, you can ignore the verbal and somatic components of your morph tek skills, as well as any material components that lack a cost and aren't consumed by a tek skill.
 You gain this benefit in both your normal shape and your beast shape from Wild Shape.

 ##  Morph Circles

 ###  Circle of the Land

 The Circle of the Land is made up of mystics and sages who safeguard ancient knowledge and rites through a vast oral tradition.
 These morphs meet within sacred circles of trees or standing stones to whisper primal secrets in Morphic.
-The circle’s wisest members preside as the chief priests of communities that hold to the Old Faith and serve as advisors to the rulers of those folk.
-As a member of this circle, your tek is influenced by the land where you were initiated into the circle’s mysterious rites.
+The circle's wisest members preside as the chief priests of communities that hold to the Old Faith and serve as advisors to the rulers of those folk.
+As a member of this circle, your tek is influenced by the land where you were initiated into the circle's mysterious rites.

 ####  Bonus Cantrip